 I recently added a Logitech T650 Wireless Touchpad to my home office setup in an effort to match the Apple Magic Trackpad that I use at work.
-My command center at Global Thinking consists of a 27″ iMac surrounded by dual monitors (one in the upright position, dedicated to tail-ing the logs!), an Apple Wireless […]
+My command center at work consists of a 27″ iMac surrounded by dual monitors (one in the upright position, dedicated to tail-ing the logs!), an Apple Wireless Keyboard, […]

 The Magento observer pattern is an ideal form of extending your store’s functionality.
 Since it is part of Magento’s architecture, you can inject your own routines into the e-commerce process.

 On my way to the Magento Imagine conference in fabulous Las Vegas, I decided what more to do while I am on an airplane than to finish re-designing my personal website.
 Mind you, Southwest airlines wireless isn’t the fastest, so wrapping up the latest theme tweaks wasn’t easy.
 Nonetheless, I was able to finish styling […]

 I just gave this presentation up at RIT this past week.
 Hopefully, it will inspire any web developers out there to look into using deployment frameworks (if you don’t already).

 I recently got my hands on a Google Nexus 7 tablet, and I must say I am in love.
 I’ve previously owned three Android phones (Motorola Devour, Droid 1 and Droid 2 Global) and an Archos 101 tablet, but the Nexus 7 takes the cake.

 As a follow-up to a previous article, I will explain how to use Socat + PuTTY to connect to remote MySQL sockets.